squidmin/cmake-labs/01_HelloWorld/README.md

 2. `mkdir build`
 3. `cd build`
 4. `cmake ..`
-   - Generates the Build Files / Configures the Project
+   - Generates the build files; configures the project
    - The `..` in the above command indicates that the directory one level above is the root directory, which contains the main `CMakeLists.txt`.
 5. `cmake --build .`
    - Compiles the main source file to an object file.
 Links the object file to an executable and builds the executable.